 We continue to encourage our employees to remain vigilant to potential modern slavery and human trafficking abuses and escalate any concerns they may have with respect to these issues.
 Employees can report their concerns to management or through the independent ‘Speak up’ helpline, where reports are reviewed and investigated independently.
 We will continue to seek improvements in our knowledge and remain vigilant to potential areas of heightened risk and investigate concerns raised.
 Where issues are highlighted through business channels these are required to be escalated to senior management for review and resolution.
 As with all incident reporting, individuals who raise concerns on modern slavery in good faith will never be the target of retaliation.

-During 2020, we aim to review, refine and assess the effectiveness of our Modern Slavery risk assessment through country specific deep-dive assesments, in the identified higher risk jurisdictions.
-This country-focused review will be conducted with assistance from Group Purchasing and local purchasing teams.
+During 2022, we aim to review, refine and assess the effectiveness of our Modern Slavery Risk Assessment through further country and product assessments.
+We will continue to engage with our external supplier rating agency with a continued focus on those suppliers in identified higher risk jurisdictions or categories.
+This review will be conducted by Group Purchasing and local purchasing teams, together with further engagement with EcoVadis in assessing our suppliers.

 This statement and the actions taken apply to Vesuvius plc and its subsidiaries, the specific UK entities that meet the reporting threshold are noted below;